mgautheret/spatial_transcriptomics/README.md

-# Deconvolution of 10X Visium Pancreatic cancer samples with SPADE
+# Deconvolution of 10X Visium samples, with pie plot visualisation and co-localisation matrix

 These scripts form part of the ACACIA project and were created during a Master's internship with the Gene Expression and Oncogenesis team at IGDR in Rennes, France.